yhilem/ai_kreuzberg/docs/user-guide/ocr-configuration.md

     - Disable language model for clean documents (`language_model_ngram_on=False`)
     - Disable dictionary correction for technical documents
 - **Image Quality**: For best results, ensure images are:
-    - High resolution (at least 300 DPI)
+    - High resolution (at least 300 DPI recommended, 150 DPI minimum)
     - Well-lit with good contrast
     - Not skewed or rotated (unless using `PSMMode.AUTO`)
+- **DPI Configuration**:
+    - Use default settings for most documents (automatically optimized)
+    - Increase `target_dpi` for documents with small text or fine details
+    - Decrease `target_dpi` for faster processing of simple documents
+    - Leave `auto_adjust_dpi=True` to prevent memory issues with large documents